Flea Control Services In Rockville MD

-Miche Pest Control is a top rated, family owned and operated, full service pest control company that provides flea control services for homes and businesses in Rockville, MD and the surrounding areas.
-Our expert technicians get rid of flea infestations fast, and work preventatively to keep the fleas from coming back after they've been eliminated.
-Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today!"
+Miche Pest Control is a family owned and operated pest control company that provides residential and commercial flea control services for homes and businesses in Rockville MD and the surrounding areas.
+Our expert flea exterminators get rid of flea infestations fast, and work preventatively to keep the fleas from coming back after they've been eliminated.
+Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today or book online!

 Comprehensive Flea Control For Rockville, MD

 Close to DC but far enough outside the hustle and bustle of the city, there’s something magical about the city of Rockville, MD.
 However, if you’ve ever experienced a flea infestation you know that magical can quickly turn to disaster.
 Whether or not you own pets, fleas are a risk all homeowners face.

 Spread not just by pets but also by wild animals, fleas can quickly take over an area.
 Fortunately, here at Miche Pest Control we understand these tiny terrors and know what to do to keep frustrating fleas out of your home!
 When you partner with us for flea control you can be sure we will get you pest-free and keep it that way.
 If you notice pests between our visits we will return and provide additional services at no cost to you.
 Call today to schedule your complimentary inspection.

 When To Expect Fleas Around Rockville Homes And Yards

 In the spring, something happens in your yard.
 It happens every spring.
 You can probably guess what we're about to say.
 Every spring, your yard comes alive.
 The warm temperatures revive insects that are in diapause and it causes animals in torpor to come back as if from the dead.
 Diapause and torpor are words that describe a low-energy state that insects and wildlife enter into in order to conserve their energy, survive without food, and get through cold winters.